What is CBC? Cannabichromene – Action, Receptors, Uses 2026

 Depression is one of the most studied uses of CBC.
 A 2010 preclinical study, published in Pharmacology Biochemistry and Behavior, tested CBC in a forced swim test model in rodents.
 CBC administration significantly reduced immobility time, a marker of antidepressant action.
 The effect was maintained without the significant side effects observed with SSRIs.

-Does this mean CBC treats depression?
-There are no human clinical trials yet.
-Gathering this level of evidence takes 10-15 years and hundreds of millions of dollars to register a drug.
-However, the signals from preclinical studies are so promising that institutions in the US and EU are actively funding further research on CBC for mood disorders.
+Does this mean that CBC cures depression?
+There are no clinical trials in humans yet.
+Gathering evidence of this caliber takes 10-15 years and hundreds of millions of dollars for drug registration.
+However, signals from preclinical studies are promising enough that institutions in the USA and EU are actively funding further research on CBC in the context of mood disorders.

 Neuroprotection and neurodegenerative diseases

-In addition to neurogenesis, CBC also has neuroprotective potential.
+Beyond neurogenesis, CBC also shows neuroprotective potential.
 In models of Alzheimer's disease, CBC reduced neuroinflammation and limited the formation of beta-amyloid plaques (Frontiers in Neurology, 2020).
-Protection of dopaminergic neurons against MPTP toxicity has been observed in models of Parkinson's disease.
+In models of Parkinson's disease, protection of dopaminergic neurons from MPTP toxicity was observed.

 All of this data comes from in vitro studies and animal models.
-This doesn't mean they're irrelevant, as many drugs start from an identical base.
-However, to confirm a real clinical effect in humans, we must await randomized controlled trials (RCTs), of which there are currently no available studies.
+This does not mean a lack of significance, as many drugs start from the same base.
+But to confirm a real clinical effect in humans, we must wait for randomized controlled trials (RCTs), which are currently lacking.

-Citation capsule: CBC supports neurogenesis in the dentate gyrus of the hippocampus, increasing the survival of neural progenitor cells by approximately 22% compared to the control group (Neurochemistry International, 2013).
-This effect, together with BDNF modulation, makes CBC a promising candidate in the study of depression and neurodegenerative diseases.
+CBC supports neurogenesis in the dentate gyrus of the hippocampus, increasing the survival of neural progenitor cells by about 22% compared to the control group (Neurochemistry International, 2013).
+This effect, along with modulation of BDNF, makes CBC a promising candidate in research on depression and neurodegenerative diseases.

 Another interesting area of research is the skin.
-A 2019 study published in the Journal of Clinical Investigation tested eight cannabinoids (CBD, CBG, CBC, THCV, CBDV, and others) on human sebocytes, the cells that produce sebum.
-CBC proved to be one of the most potent inhibitors of arachidonic acid-induced sebum overproduction (Journal of Clinical Investigation, 2019).
+A paper published in the Journal of Clinical Investigation in 2019 tested 8 cannabinoids (CBD, CBG, CBC, THCV, CBDV, and others) on human sebocytes, the cells that produce sebum.
+CBC turned out to be one of the strongest inhibitors of sebum overproduction induced by arachidonic acid (Journal of Clinical Investigation, 2019).

-Acne develops as a result of several mechanisms: overproduction of sebum, inflammation in the hair follicle, colonization with the bacterium Cutibacterium acnes, and keratinization of the follicle orifice.
-CBC targets two of these mechanisms, inhibiting sebum production and reducing the production of inflammatory cytokines (TNF-alpha, IL-6).
-It also has weak antibacterial properties.
+Acne arises from several mechanisms: overproduction of sebum, inflammation in the hair follicle, colonization by Cutibacterium acnes bacteria, and keratinization of the follicle opening.
+CBC targets two of these mechanisms, inhibiting sebum and reducing the production of inflammatory cytokines (TNF-alpha, IL-6).
+Additionally, it exhibits weak antibacterial activity.

-Interestingly, CBC has a more potent effect in this area than CBD.
-In a 2019 study, the dose of CBC required was two to three times lower than CBD to achieve a comparable sebum-inhibiting effect.
-This potentially makes CBC an interesting ingredient in anti-acne cosmetics, although there are still few pure CBC cosmetic products on the European market.
+Interestingly, CBC works in this area more strongly than CBD.
+In a 2019 study, the required dose of CBC was 2-3 times lower than that of CBD to achieve a comparable sebum-inhibiting effect.
+This potentially makes CBC an interesting ingredient in anti-acne cosmetics, although pure cosmetic preparations with CBC are still scarce in the European market.

 CBC in cosmetic products